ethereum/EIPs/EIPS/eip-proxy_storage_slots.md

 A classic example of this is a block explorer.
 Here, the end user wants to interact with the underlying logic contract and not the proxy itself.
 Having a common way to retrieve the logic contract address from a proxy would allow a block explorer, among other things, to show the ABI of the logic contract and not that of the proxy (see [this proxy](https://etherscan.io/token/0x00fdae9174357424a78afaad98da36fd66dd9e03#readContract) for an example).

 Another example are logic contracts that explicitly act upon the fact that they are being proxied.
-This allows them to potentially trigger a code update as part of their logic, as is the case of [EIP1822](https://eips.ethereum.org/EIPS/eip-1822).
+This allows them to potentially trigger a code update as part of their logic, as is the case of [Universal Upgradeable Proxy Standard (EIP1822)](https://eips.ethereum.org/EIPS/eip-1822).
 A common storage slot allows these use cases independently of the specific proxy implementation being used.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->